 We released our first 4G device, the G62, way back in 2018!
 At the time, 4G LTE-M/NB-IoT was in its infancy.

 As expected, the landscape has changed dramatically since then, even in 2021/2022 we have seen significant changes:

 - The new cellular modem used in our latest device range is far improved compared to it's predecessor

 - Energy usage for an upload is 1/3 that of the previous device range

 - Roaming performance is greatly improved - night and day difference.
 This is due to improvements on the device and network end

 - New power saving features for even longer battery life!

 LTE-M vs NB-IoT - key differences

-LTE-M and NB-IoT are quite similar but have some key differences which make each network better suited to particular applications.
+LTE-M and NB-IoT are quite similar, either technology will work well for most applications.
+There are some differences which mean for some applications, one option may have a slight edge.
 There is no outright 'better' or 'worse' - the networks can be selected to suit the application - or more often than not, selection is dictated by which technology is available in the area.

 Maturity + Support